The Humble Sandwich. A Perfect Game Day Food.

 Final thought: the breakfast burrito is easily the best conduit for hot sauce since the Baja fish taco.

 Here’s an easy-to-follow recipe for a breakfast burrito, complete with a video.

 THE ITALIAN COMBO

-Absolutely, hands-down—this is one of our favs.
-It’s got so much texture, is perfectly salty (but not over salty, thanks to the tasty Italian meats), and is incredibly satisfying.
+Absolutely, hands-down—this is one of our faves.
+It’s got so much texture, is perfectly salty (but not overly salty, thanks to the tasty Italian meats), and is incredibly satisfying.
 What’s the secret ingredient that makes them so damn good?
-The best Italian combos of the Bronx, Brooklyn, Jersey and Staten Island (the best places to get Italian combos in the US) use…wait for it…aged provolone cheese.
-You get that along with sliced hard salami, ham, capocola (also known as capicola or coppa), roasted red peppers, shredded lettuce and Italian dressing (or sometimes oil and vinegar).
+The best Italian combos of the Bronx, Brooklyn, Jersey, and Staten Island (the best places to get Italian combos in the US) use…wait for it…aged provolone cheese.
+You get that along with sliced hard salami, ham, capocola (also known as capicola or coppa), roasted red peppers, shredded lettuce, and Italian dressing (or sometimes oil and vinegar).
 That cheese marries everything together better than dentures and hockey.
 We like ours on a sesame seed crusted roll.

 How to make one of these for your game day crowd?
 Look no further than here.

 THE PHILLY CHEESESTEAK